Summary of Experience

 2015 was a year of extraordinary accomplishment for Steven and his wonderful WriterAccess clients:

 Not only did Steven attain all Exceeds in all his 6-Star legal content, he attained all Exceeds in ALL the 6-Star industry categories he wrote in 2015.
 This is a unique attainment at WriterAccess and Steven is the only writer to accomplish such ratings.

 Further, Steven has an extremely high client return rate.
-Almost every single law firm client places additional orders after being so happy with their first one.
+Almost every single law firm client orders additional articles and website pages after being so happy with their first ones.

 WHY THIS IS OF GREAT IMPORTANCE TO YOU:

+Steven is here to write great content for you and to help you get results.
 Steven's perfect client ratings are a confirmation of his effectiveness as a writer.
-He is here to help you get results.
 He cares.
 Steven writes potent and HIGH QUALITY website content that thoroughly and accurately explains your legal services.
-Please scroll down to see a selection of over 200 topics Steven has written.
+Please scroll down to see a sampling of over 200 topics Steven has written.

 FOUR REASONS WHY ATTORNEYS SHOULD NOT WRITE THEIR OWN WEBSITE CONTENT:

 Most attorneys are so busy practicing law and attending to their never-ending duties that they have little or no time to write their own website content.
 Not only will you get superior results, but it is more cost-effective and time-efficient to hire a professional legal content writer than to try to write it yourself.
 Further, few lawyers have the time to develop the specialized skills required to write effective SEO content.

 2. PROFESSIONAL WRITER CAN DISCUSS ATTORNEY'S SKILLS OBJECTIVELY